weroamxyz/metablox-foundation-services/README.md

 If successful, the output will be a verifiable credential created with the provided information.

 ## Renewing/Revoking Credentials
-The APIs '/vc/wifi/renew/*:did*' and '/vc/mining/renew/*:did*' are both used to renew a credential.
-Meanwhile, the APIs '/vc/wifi/revoke/*:did*' and '/vc/mining/revoke/*:did*' are used to revoke a credential.
+The POST APIs '/vc/wifi/renew/*:did*' and '/vc/mining/renew/*:did*' are both used to renew a credential.
+Meanwhile, the POST APIs '/vc/wifi/revoke/*:did*' and '/vc/mining/revoke/*:did*' are used to revoke a credential.
 Both of these APIs are similar to use.
-They require a valid DID to be provided in the url (replacing the '*:did*' portion), and a valid verifiable presentation in the body of the request.
+They require a valid DID identifier to be provided in the url (replacing the '*:did*' portion), and a valid verifiable presentation in the body of the request.
 This presentation should include the credential being renewed/revoked as the first in the 'verifiableCredential' field; any additional credentials provided will be ignored.
 To avoid ambiguity, try to avoid including more than one credential here.

+To make the presentation valid, it must include a valid nonce in its presentation proof.
+A nonce can be gotten by using the GET API '/nonce'; this will assign a nonce to the user's IP address for a short time and return it.
+This nonce can then be included in the user's presentation.
+Remember that each nonce is only valid for a single operation, so a new one will be needed if another operation is performed later.

+Example of getting a nonce from a foundation service running on localhost (port 8888):
+url: localhost:8888/nonce

+If successful, the output will be a nonce.
+This nonce will be stored internally, causing any other nonces to be treated as invalid for that IP address.

 Example of renewing a wifi access credential with a foundation service running on localhost (port 8888):
 url: localhost:8888/vc/wifi/renew/HFXPiudexfvsJBqABNmBp785YwaKGjo95kmDpBxhMMYo